emahdij/aws-cloudops-certification/chapters/01-monitoring/notes/07-systems-manager.md

 ## Overview

-AWS Systems Manager is a comprehensive service that provides operational insights and automation capabilities for managing your AWS infrastructure and applications.
-It offers a unified interface to view and control your compute resources, patch operating systems, collect system inventory, and run commands across multiple instances simultaneously.
+AWS Systems Manager is a unified service that provides operational insights and automation capabilities for managing your AWS infrastructure and applications.
+It offers a single interface to view and control your compute resources, patch operating systems, collect system inventory, and run commands across multiple instances simultaneously.

 **Regional Service**: Systems Manager is a regional service that operates on resources within the same region.
 However, Session Manager and some automation features can work across regions when properly configured.
 Multi-region setups require separate configuration in each region.